flaviacarvalhido/FEUP-SDIS/README.md

 # MIEIC-SDIS

-This is a repo containing all the code developed for the SDIS Curricular Unit.
+This is a repo containing all the code developed for the SDIS: Distributed Systems Curricular Unit.